Slow eaters less likely to be obese

-As a Nutrition and Lifestyle Coach I help people make better food and lifestyle choices so that whatever their starting base they can live fuller, more energetic, happier, longer lives.
+As a Nutritional Therapist, I help my clients make better food and lifestyle choices so that whatever their starting base they can live fuller, more energetic, happier, longer lives.

-Many of us with busy lives – children, caring, careers, studies, training – eat on the run, standing up, in the car, at the desk, in front of the TV, using the smart phone or writing articles for a magazine.
+Many of us with busy lives – children, caring, careers, studies, training – eat on the run, standing up, in the car, at the desk, in front of the TV, using the smart phone.

 So why does that matter?